oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 dedicated: false
 ```

-In the `dedicated` mode, the operator will most likely not have permissions to access the cluster-scoped Kubernetes resources such as CustomResourceDefinitions, PersistentVolumes, and Namespaces.
-In those situations, the operator may skip some of its operations, such as verifying the WebLogic Domain CustomResoruceDefinition domains.weblogic.oracle (and creating it when it is absent), watching namespace events, and cleaning up PersistentVolumes as part of deleting a domain.
+In the `dedicated` mode, the operator does not require permissions to access the cluster-scoped Kubernetes resources such as `CustomResourceDefinitions`, `PersistentVolumes`, and `Namespaces`.
+In those situations, the operator may skip some of its operations, such as verifying the WebLogic Domain `CustomResoruceDefinition` `domains.weblogic.oracle` (and creating it when it is absent), watching namespace events, and cleaning up `PersistentVolumes` as part of deleting a domain.

 {{% notice note %}}
-It is the responsibility of the administrators to make sure that the required CustomResourceDefinition domains.weblogic.oracle is deployed in the Kubernetes cluster before the operator is installed.
-A YAML file for the CRD (`domain-crd.yaml`) can be found in `kubernetes/crd` directory of the operator project.
+It is the responsibility of the administrator to make sure that the required `CustomResourceDefinition` `domains.weblogic.oracle` is deployed in the Kubernetes cluster before the operator is installed.
+A YAML file for creating the CRD can be found at [domain-crd.yaml](http://github.com/oracle/weblogic-kubernetes-operator/blob/develop/kubernetes/crd/domain-crd.yaml).
 {{% /notice %}}

 ##### `javaLoggingLevel`